dabit3/aws-amplify-workshop-react/README.md

 - Provide the AWS Lambda function name: __basiclambda__
 - Choose the function template that you want to use: __Hello world function__
 - Do you want to edit the local lambda function now? __Y__

+> This should open the function package located at __amplify/backend/function/basiclambda/src/index.js__.

 Edit the function to look like this, & then save the file.